folio-org/folio-ansible/doc/ansible-roles.md

 - okapi-undeploy

 *Note: without a running Okapi instance, this role will fail.*

+## mod-metadata-build (*Deprecated*)
+Clones and builds the source from folio-org/mod-metadata on GitHub.
+Depends on:
+- common
+- openjdk-8
+- maven-3

 ## mod-metadata-data
 Sample data for the mod-metadata backend modules.
 Depends on tenant-data and common.